maroskukan/linux-cookbook/README.md

 In order to stop the boot process at `initramfs`.
 Press `e` at the main grub entry and append `rd.break` to kernel line (contains `vmlinuz` keyword).
 Press `Ctrl-x` to finish booting.
 Press `Ctrl-X` to boot.
 After boot System automatically mounts the existing root file system in read only mode at `/sysroot`.
 You need to remount using read write mode.
 Afterwards, change the root file system path and update the root password.

+> Note: If grub timeout is disabled, you can interrupt the boot process by holding left `SHIFT` key during boot process.

 ```bash
 # Verify existing mount settings
 mount | grep sysroot